ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 ### For specific deployment targets
 {: prereq-byoc-deploy-specific}

-For information about requirements for specific deployment targets, see the following table.
+For more information about requirements for specific deployment targets, see the following table.

 | Deployment target | Prerequisites |
 |--------|---------------|